Heisenberg double versus deformed derivatives: Relating Heisenberg double to the -deformed derivatives

-Collecting the terms and the Pascal triangle identity complete the induction step.
-It is interesting that this lemma was proved for calculational purposes in~\cite{scopr} and below in this article it will be seen as a step and a special case of a formula showing the Heisenberg double formula for an action coming out of deformed derivative approach.
+\nxsubpoint {\bf Remark.} It is interesting that this lemma was needed and proved in~\cite{scopr} related to certain Feynman diagram type expansion calculation leading to an exact summation result, whereas it will be seen here rather as a step toward and a special case of a formula showing the condition that certain secondary action in the $\phi$-deformed derivatives picture (the black action) is precisely the coregular action needed to define the Heisenberg double.